 |Review Date: November 1, 2020||Attachment A|

 1. This statement contains information concerning the conduct and planning of courses, using “instructor” and “faculty member” as interchangeable terms.

-3. Faculty members enjoy full academic freedom, including the right to freely discuss the subject matter of their area of specialization (Faculty Handbook, 13th edition, p.
-18).
+3. Faculty members enjoy full academic freedom, including the right to freely discuss the subject matter of their area of specialization (Faculty Handbook).